Jagadeesh-N/DF-GAN-Text-to-Image-Synthesis/README.md

 ## Results

-The DF-GAN model outperforms state-of-the-art text-to-image synthesis models, achieving better performance in terms of IS and FID scores on the CUB and COCO datasets.
+The DF-GAN model outperforms state-of-the-art text-to-image synthesis models like roblems.
+StackGAN-V1, achieving better performance in terms of IS and FID scores on the CUB and COCO datasets.

 ## Usage